 The most infected cities in the U.S. compared to a list of the most populous cities proved even more surprising.
 Since we noticed that there wasn’t a strong correlation at the state level, we wondered about the city level instead, and took a side-by-side analysis of the most infected cities and most population dense areas of the U.S.

 The first thing we noticed in the above is how little correlation there seems to be between population density and the number of infected devices in the city, which we expected would have some impact.
 In fact, a quick glance at the list shows that none of the most infected cities are in any of the most population-dense states.

 Additionally, even though Texas is 2nd on our list of most-infected states, it has its infections more localized in its larger cities.
 As a point of comparison, consider that NYC is one of the most population-dense cities in the U.S., but it conversely doesn’t even make it into the top ten for the number of infected devices.

 Another example of an apparent contradiction to our hypothesis is that Arizona, which doesn’t even make it into the top ten for most infected devices or for population, but look how many infected devices reside in Phoenix:

 Although Phoenix is right behind Chicago and Houston in the number of infected devices, it’s a significantly smaller city.
 The same goes for Denver.
 Even though Colorado is at #23 for population and infected devices, Denver itself nonetheless makes its way into our top ten.
 Maybe Webroot users have some hometown pride?

 Cybercriminals have no geographical bias.
 Whether you live in a big city or small town, east or west coast, you’re susceptible to being a victim of cybercrime.
-Check out our infographic on the most infected states and protect yourself with award-winning security.
+Protect yourself with award-winning security.